End-2-End-Technologies-Inc/libmodbus-e2e/README.md

 ## End 2 End Technologies Notice

-This is private variant of the `libmodbus` maintained by the End 2 End Technologies, Inc. for its own purposes.
+This is private variant of the `libmodbus` maintained by the End 2 End Technologies, LLC. for its own purposes.
 However, in order to comply with conditions of the LGPL license, source code of this variant is made public through this repository.